vszakats/hb/contrib/rddads/doc/en/readme.txt

       or functions AdsSetServerType(), AdsSetFileType().
       See the header file ads.ch for details.

-      Note that the default local server is useable for file sharing on a small network.
+      Note that the default local server is usable for file sharing on a small network.
 The default DLL is limited to 5 users, but an unlimited version is available from Extended Systems.